kirbysayshi/js13k-2020/README.md

 Not as much time to work today.
 But got the arrow markers at least positioned and writing text correctly.
 No shape yet.
 The majority of the time was actually spent reworking how text is drawn, moving it from being viewport-relative to world-relative.

 There is a slight judder when rendering (especially the YOU WIN text) that I think is due to floating-point precision.
 I'm flooring the values before drawing, but they're bouncing between pixel boundaries even when static... if you don't floor, then the juddering stops.
 Keep it like that then!

+## 2020-09-05

+Drew a background grid so you can actually tell that the camera / paddle is moving, and not the target / signal.
+Eventually I'll make this a generated starfield or something.

+There are level obstacles (Edges)!
+And the bouncing is looking great (and handles bullets), too!
+I'll need to use this same method for the paddle.